Plainfield Trash Facts

 How can I oppose it?

 When DEEP issues a notice of tentative determination, it opens a public comment window.
 Under Public Act 25-84, a petition signed by at least 25 persons, showing that a signatory’s legal rights may be affected, can ask DEEP to hold a hearing.
-Any person may also intervene in the administrative proceeding on environmental grounds under state law, and if SMART later files a Siting Council application, residents can apply for party or intervenor status.
+Any person may also intervene in the administrative proceeding on environmental grounds under state law, and in Siting Council Petition No. 1719, filed August 7, 2026, requests for party or intervenor status are due September 6, 2026.
 See Take Action for the current steps and addresses.5712

 Has a plant like this ever been stopped?